Update the Firmware

 - Download the latest Marlin firmware and unzip it.

-- Open Marlin firmware's folder on VSCode
+- Open Marlin firmware's folder in VSCode.

 -